-- When describing ideas, do it in a practical manner.
-The difference of thought processes between the designer (creative/subjective) and developer (technical/objective) can also be a source of confusion.
-To avoid confusion and misinterpretation, you need to describe your ideas to the developer practically, or in a way that they better understand.
+The difference in thought processes between the designer (creative/subjective) and developer (technical/objective) can also be a source of confusion.
+To avoid confusion and misinterpretation, you need to describe your ideas to the developer practically or in a way that they better understand.
 A live example also helps to demonstrate how the design elements should work.
 This way, the web developer can easily visualize what should be achieved.

-- Make use of style guides.
-Mockups is the crucial stage where style guides are most needed as this stage connects design to development.
+Mockups are the crucial stage where style guides are most needed as this stage connects design to development.
 Style guides basically show how to create reusable UI patterns and offer a quick visual reference for designers and developers.
 Most style guides highlight typography, layouts, color schemes, reusable code, graphics, navigation, logo styles, and sometimes, design philosophy.

-- Create a live style guide.
 It is typical for web or mobile UI projects to go down the HTML route due to its effortlessness to be updated and how it feels natural to the developers working on the project.
 Furthermore, an HTML front-end style guide is easier to be built into a live style guide.
-Online HTML style guides you can check out for reference include MailChimp, Lonely Planet, WooThemes, Primer CSS, Disqus, and Mapbox.
+Online HTML style guides you can check out for reference include MailChimp, Lonely Planet, WooThemes, Primer CSS, and Disqus.